puppetlabs/puppet-docs/source/pe/3.1/quick_start.markdown

 * Examine and control nodes in real time with live management
 * Install a third-party Puppet module
 * Apply Puppet classes to nodes with the console
+* View the results of configuration changes in the console

 > Following this walkthrough will take approximately 30 minutes.